Kentucky Derby: History

-In 1872, Col. Meriwether Lewis Clark Jr., grandson of William Clark of the Lewis and Clark expedition, traveled to England, visiting Epsom in Surrey where The Derby had been running annually since 1780.
-From there, Clark went on to Paris, France, where a group of racing enthusiasts had formed the French Jockey Club in 1863.
+In 1872, Col. Meriwether Lewis Clark Jr., grandson of William Clark of the Lewis and Clark Expedition, traveled to England, visiting Epsom in Surrey where The Derby had been running annually since 1780.
+From there, Clark went on to Paris where a group of racing enthusiasts had formed the French Jockey Club in 1863.
 They had organized the Grand Prix de Paris at Longchamp, which at the time was the greatest race in France.
-Returning home to Kentucky, Clark organized the Louisville Jockey Club to raise money for building quality racing facilities just outside the city.
-The track would soon become known as Churchill Downs, named for John and Henry Churchill, who provided the land for the racetrack.
+Returning home to Kentucky, Clark organized the Louisville Jockey Club and Driving Park Association to raise money for building quality racing facilities just outside the city.
+First known as the Louisville Jockey Club grounds, seven years later the track was commonly referred to as Churchill Downs, named for John and Henry Churchill, who provided the land for the racetrack.
 The naming went official in 1937.

 The Kentucky Derby was first run at 1 1/2 miles (12 furlongs; 2.4 km) the same distance as the Epsom Derby, before changing lengths in 1896 to its current 1 1/4 miles (10 furlongs; 2 km).
 On May 17, 1875, in front of an estimated crowd of 10,000 people, a field of 15 three-year-old horses contested the first Derby.
 Under jockey Oliver Lewis, a colt named Aristides, who was trained by future Hall of Famer Ansel Williamson, won the inaugural Derby.
 Later that year, Lewis rode Aristides to a second-place finish in the Belmont Stakes.